Deep Dale

 Topley Pike Quarry is a large limestone quarry at the north west end of Deep Dale.
 It was opened in 1907 by Messrs.
 Newton Chambers & Co. and is currently operated by Tarmac Roadstone Holdings Ltd. A drystone wall runs along the length of the floor of the dale and marks the boundary between the mining rights of Buxton Mining Liberty and the Combined Liberty of Taddington, Flagg, Monyash and Upper Haddon.

 Access into the deep gorge is limited.
 Wye Dale car park (over the A6 road at the north end of Deep Dale) is the easiest place for visitors to walk from.
 There are four other entry points over stiles into the dale and its nature reserve from neighbouring dales (Chelmorton, King Sterndale, Horseshoe Dale and Brierlow Dale), although these have steep slopes.

-The footpath through the lower section of Deep Dale is closed from 2017 until 2025 for natural restoration, following the removal of a large spoil tip (waste from the quarry).
+The footpath through the lower section of Deep Dale is closed from 2017 until beyond 2026 for natural restoration, following the removal of a large spoil tip (waste from the quarry).
 A diversion is in place to the east.